llord1/llord1.github.io/Introductory.md

 One can also explore index construction.
 This stands to provide a means of assessing standards of varied settings.
 Novel indexes can be created when factoring in sentiment analysis metrics (where one pulls Twitter or other social media data into the framework).
 Coincidentally, this lower level topic can allow for the application of simple exploratory data analysis with tools like Python and R  Studio;  however, more complex analysis is possible.

-- Love and belonging needs can be explored in the context of Affiliation
+- Love and belonging needs can be explored in the context of Affiliation:

 The pursuit of this level would allow for the exploration of language affiliation and ethnolinguistic identity.
 This would focus on projects mean to boost cultural appreciation and language appreciation through the exploration of datasets on languages (including literature and music).
 This would suggest a delve into data linguistics.
 This may suggest the use of data science tools and techniques such as Tensorflow and Translation with a Sequence to Sequence Network and Attention).

 This level can indeed be very creative as humans can bond over various topics like literature and music.
 For example, even neurolinguistics topics related to traumatic brain injury and aphasia can be sorted into this level; this is because it can be useful to investigate topics that hamper effective communication and create tools to address these issues.

-- Self-esteem needs can be explored in the context of Attitudes.
+- Self-esteem needs can be explored in the context of Attitudes:

 The pursuit of this level would allow one to focus on sentiment analysis projects.
 This may be in the form of applying sentiment analysis tools, such as LIWC to better understand the perceptions of individuals in society.
 It might also provide insight into certain communities or regions.

 For example, LIWC sentiment analysis can be performed on the works of established figures in certain industries.
 This may provide insight as to their underlying personalities based on the way they express themselves in their writing.
 Sentiment analysis can allow for the exploration of the perceptions of certain languages, cultures, economic statuses, and environments.
 For example, trip advisor and twitter data can be analyzed to determine what natives and non-natives perceptions are of a certain country.

-- Cognitive needs can be explored in the context of Analysis.
+- Cognitive needs can be explored in the context of Analysis:

  The pursuit of this level would allow for one to truly address the need for knowledge and understanding, curiosity, exploration, need for meaning, and predictability.
 This could be in the form of the collection and analysis of data collected from digital surveys on various humanitarian topics.

-- Aesthetic needs can be explored in the context of Artistry.
+- Aesthetic needs can be explored in the context of Artistry:

 The pursuit of this level would allow for the creation of digital art using Neural Style Transfer techniques and Tensorflow tools (such as DeepDream), or the creation of new literature from using Natural Language Processing (Long Short-Term Memory and Recurrent Neural Networks).

-- Self-actualization can be explored in the context of Awareness.
+- Self-actualization can be explored in the context of Awareness:

 The pursuit of this level would allow for an exploration of an established concept in data science pedagogy with the hopes of producing new teaching tools or techniques.
 This may include gamification of a relevant concept or the creation and completion of an application.
 Tools such as Dart and Flutter can be utilized to create applications.

-- Transcendence can be explored in the context of Altruism.
+- Transcendence can be explored in the context of Altruism:

 The pursuit of this level would focus on developing citizen science projects that would contribute to future sustainability.
 This section may be the most challenging as it would require the creation of products for a department or organization dedicated to altruistic projects.
 This could also include the curation and publication of datasets; this is helpful as the sharing of datasets provides others with more opportunities for practice and research.